 Being anxious or tense can make sex hurt.
 This is because you may be clenching your pelvic muscles without realizing it.
 Stress can also stop your body from getting fully aroused.

 If you don’t trust your partner or you’re not sure if you’re in a healthy relationship, it may be really hard to enjoy sex.
-You can read more about healthy relationships here and here.
 If you don’t feel safe with your partner or don’t know if your relationship is healthy, you can also call the Love is Respect hotline at 1-866-331-8453 or text “loveis” to 22522.

-- Yeast infections: These are quite common and easily cured with antibiotics.
+- Yeast infections: These are quite common and can be treated with antifungal creams or a prescription pill.
 If your vagina feels itchy or sore and you have clumpy, white discharge that looks like cottage cheese, you might have a yeast infection.

 - Vulvodynia: pain or burning of your vulva (or the external genitalia), often caused by hormone imbalances

 - Vaginismus: Intense pain caused by spasms of your vaginal muscles.
-These spasms usually happen when anything is inserted into the vagina—whether it’s a penis, a tampon, fingers or a toy.
+These spasms usually happen when you insert something into the vagina—whether it’s a penis, a tampon, fingers or a toy.
 It doesn’t sound like this is what you’re experiencing, since you say your pain “isn’t horrible.”

 - Endometriosis: This is a serious condition in which tissue that’s supposed to grow on the inside of your uterus grows on the outside instead.
 People with endometriosis usually have very painful, heavy periods.